the full picture, this week – 26 October 2018

 It’s a wrap for another year until London takes its turn to host Sibos in 2019.
 As usual, the global conference attracted many thousands of banking and financial services executives who gathered in Sydney to discuss key trends, issues and innovations in the industry.

-The fight against financial crime was a key theme throughout the conference, which also focused on new trends in payments, the growing crypto sector, and uses for new technologies including robotic process automation, artificial intelligence, machine learning and blockchain.
+The fight against financial crime was a key theme throughout the conference, which also focused on new trends in payments, the growing crypto sector, and uses for new technologies including intelligent process automation, artificial intelligence, machine learning and blockchain.

 If you didn’t make it, extensive coverage of the conference themes, sessions and highlights features in: Finextra, Waters Technology, FinTech Futures, and Regulation Asia; while Financial Standard takes a look at coverage of the event on social media.